AledPeart/cardiff_skateboard_club/README.md

 ### Bag Page
 * Users are shown a nice summarised list of the items in their bag
 * Users are able to adjust the quantiy of each item in their bag or remove them completely.
-* Users are shown the grant total of their items and any shipping costs as well as how much more they need to spend to reveive free shipping (if applicable).
+* Users are shown the grand total of their items and any shipping costs as well as how much more they need to spend to reveive free shipping (if applicable).
 * User are given the option to checkout or to keep shopping.

 ### Checkout Page
 * Users are presented with nicely laid out form to complete in order to submit their personal, delivery and payment details.
-* Summarise details of the priducts being purchased and the grand total are shown.
+* Summary details of the products being purchased and the grand total are shown.
-* If users are returning customer their delivery details are pre-poulated for convenience.
+* If users are returning customers their delivery details are pre-poulated for convenience.
 * Registered users are able to save their details to their profile, and un-registered users are given the option of creating an account in order to do so.
 * Users are warned on how much their card will be charged.
 * Bootstrap 'spinner' used to inform customers that their payment is being processed.